muskanmahajan37/Nocab-Filesystem/README.txt

 These are features I authored 100% on my own.
 	- Creating directories
 	- Adding 4kMB files to directories other than root
+	- Creating softlinks
+		- Still requires more testing
+		- Works in root folder, unsure about across directories.
+	- Reading softlinks
+		- Same notes as above.